lucianpls/QB3/QB3.md

 to preserve compatibility with the 1.0 version of the format.
 The "DT" chunk signature is used to signify the end of the chunks, and it is followed by QB3 encoded stream.

 Note that the "DT" chunk is the only chunk that does not have a size field.
-All the data after the "DT" signature is considered part of the QB3 encoded stream.
+All the data immediately after the "DT" signature is part of the QB3 encoded bitstream.
 If the decoder is not provided with sufficient data to fully decode the image, it will return an error.

 ### Quantized image encoding

-This encoding is used to improve compression by storing the values in a pre-quantized form.
-The quantization is done by dividing the input values by a quantization factor, then rounding the result to the nearest integer.
-The quantization factor is itself an integer.
-The quantization factor is stored in a QB3 image chunk.
-The quantized values are then encoded using QB3 encoding.
-On decoding, the values decoded from the QB3 stream are multiplied by the quantization factor to restore the range of the original values.
-Note that the range of the output values may be different from the input values due to rounding.
+This lossy encoding step is used to improve compression further by storing the values in a pre-quantized form.
+The quantization is done by dividing the input values by a constant, small integer quantization factor, rounding the results to the nearest integer value.
+The quantization factor is stored in a QB3 image header chunk.
+The quantized values are then encoded using the normal QB3 encoding.
+On decoding, the values decoded are multiplied by the quantization factor to restore the range of the original values.
+Note that the range of the output values may be slightly different from the input values due to rounding.
-While the QB3 stream encoding is lossless, the quantization is lossy.
+While the QB3 stream encoding iteself is lossless, the quantization step is lossy.
+For some input images, the loss of some of the input information is not visually significant.